Seb-sti1/Notion2Calendar/README.md

 ### Production

 You will need to have the `credentials.json` for the Google API page, the `.env` (see the `example.env`) and the `token.json` (at first empty).
-The first time, there will be a link to click on to authorise the connection to Google Calendar (it will fill the `token.json` to remember the connected account).
+To authorise the application to access Google API you will need to run `npm run login`, there will be a link to click on to authorise the connection to Google Calendar (it will fill the `token.json` to remember the connected account).

 ```sh